canonical/serial-vault/serial-vault-services-snap/README.md

 ## Set-up Apache and SSL
-Apache is configured to use a self-signed certificate, which will cause a browser warning for the certificate.
-It is possible to supply your own certificate using the ```enable-https``` command.
+Apache is configured to use HTTP by default.
+It is possible to use HTTPS by generating a self-signed certificate or supplying to supply your own certificate using the ```enable-https``` command.
 ```bash
 sudo serial-vault-services.enable-https -h
 ```
+Note: snapd will not be able to use the signing API if a self-signed certificate is used.

 ## Restarting Services
 The serial vault services run automatically when the system reboots, part from the database.
 The database